Quasi-Einstein structures and Hitchin's equations: Introduction

 If (\ref{h11n}) hold, then the Levi--Civita connection $\nabla$ of $g$ is projectively equivalent to a connection with totally anti--symmetric Ricci tensor. \end{theorem} We describe this identification in detail and deduce that on any open set where $X$ is not zero, the rescaled metric $h = \vert X \vert^2 g$ has constant negative curvature.
 It follows that the Ansatz (\ref{t1}), (\ref{t2}) is gauge equivalent to the canonical solution to the $SU(2)$ Hitchin equations on the upper half--plane $M=\{(x, y)\in \R^2, y>0\}$.
 Finding the relevant gauge transformation is equivalent to solving a PDE

-To show that the compactness assumption in Theorem \ref{RQEi} is essential, in the final Section \ref{swni} we construct non-gradient quasi-Einstein surfaces admitting a homothety, but no Killing vectors.
+To show that the compactness assumption in Theorem \ref{RQEi} is essential, in the final Section \ref{swni} we construct non-gradient quasi-Einstein 2-manifolds admitting a homothety, but no Killing vectors.
 There is a 2-parameter family of such solutions for any $m$ with $\lambda = 0$, but in the case $m = -1$ they can be obtained explicitly in terms of hypergeometric functions using the fact that the metric $h$ has constant curvature.
-This section, as well as the proof of Theorem \ref{toprig}, makes use of equations obtained by applying the prolongation procedure to the QEE (see \cite{NR16, CDKL24}).
-We review these equations in Appendix~\ref{Aa} and use them to prove that any homothety must preserve $X^\flat$ unless $g$ is flat.
+This section and the proof of Theorem \ref{toprig} make use of equations obtained by applying the prolongation procedure to the QEE (see \cite{NR16, CDKL24}) and the generalised extremal horizon equations.
+We review these equations in Appendix~\ref{Aa} and use them to prove that any homothety must preserve $X^\flat$ unless $g$ is flat in Appendix~\ref{Ais}.
 Appendix~\ref{Ab} contains an exposition of the hypergeometric functions involved in the explicit solutions admitting a homothety.